Simcoe Norfolk County Houses

 2 baths

 Take Norfolk County Hwy 24 out of Simcoe.
-Turn right onto ON-3 W. Turn left onto John St., then right onto Charles St. Turn left onto Duchess Dr. This 1495 square foot TO BE BUILT home boasts 2 bedrooms, 2 baths, and an array of exquisite finishes.
-Step into the open-concept kitchen, dining,
+Turn right onto ON-3 W. Turn left onto John St., then right onto Charles St. Turn left onto Duchess Dr. To Be Built — This 1,495 sq. ft. home offers 2 bedrooms and 2 bathrooms with a bright, open-concept kitchen, dining, and living area enhanced

 Buying a house in Simcoe, Norfolk County: practical guidance for end-users and investors